FlavioK/intro/README.md

 # intro
-repository to the intro module of hslu
+repository for the intro module of hslu